www.accipiter.com

 international traveler.
 WorldCell provides solutions through a

-number of technologies, ranging from an international cell phone
+number of technologies, ranging from an international cell

 or satellite phone to the Roaming Service Bureau platform that

-mediates and translates different wireless standards for wireless
+mediates and translates different wireless standards for

 network operators.
 WorldCell acquired Aurora portfolio company